-Raise the motorcycle with the rear lifting gear. (
+Raise the motorcycle with the rear lifting gear. ( p.
+54)

-- Shift the transmission to neutral position. - In the area after the chain sliding guard, press the chain upward toward the link fork and measure chain tension A.
+- Shift the transmission into neutral. - In the area after the chain sliding guard, press the chain upward toward the link fork and measure chain tension A.

 Top chain section B must be taut.
 Chain wear is not always even, so you should repeat this measurement at different chain positions.